jzahn/thirdbase/readme.md

 mix phx.gen.json Test Entity entities a_string:string an_integer:integer --no-context

-then add the new route to app/lib/appname_web/router.ex under :api resources "/entities", EntityController, except: [:new, :edit]
+then add the new route to app/lib/appname_web/router.ex under :api:

+resources "/entities", EntityController, except: [:new, :edit]

 ## Start the app/api